-Pancit, the Filipino word for "noodles," is a stir-fry dish that can be made with any variety of noodle.
-In this recipe, rice noodles are stir-fried with vegetables and tofu.
-As they cook, they're seasoned with tamari, fresh ginger, and vegetable broth until fragrant and flavorful.
-This simple dish makes a great weeknight dinner.
+Pancit, the Filipino word for "noodles," is a stir-fry dish that can be made with any type of noodle.
+In this vegan Pancit recipe, rice noodles are stir-fried with vegetables and tofu.
+As they cook, they're seasoned with tamari, fresh ginger, and vegetable broth.
+It’s so fragrant and flavorful––you will be amazed.
+Vegan Pancit is a simple dish that makes a great weeknight dinner!

 Pancit: Filipino One-Pan Noodles [Vegan, Gluten-Free]